OmoEsther/Oracle-Tutorial/README.md

 Okay!!!.
 Let's define the contract's structure: The contract will contain the following:

 - a counter to keep track with the number of requests
+- the fee required to make the request
 - a struct containing the request information and status of the request
 - mappings that help keep track of the requestIds to the requestData and their id in the counter.
-- a `constructor` that sets the offChainOracleAddress.
+- a `constructor` that sets the offChainOracleAddress and the fee.
 - the `getWeather` function that makes the call
 - the `completeRequest` function that helps us store the request result.
 - the `viewRequest` function that helps us output the request data.